Google Shopping Checklist for Agencies

 Use high-quality images: Ensure that your product images are large, clear, and taken with a high-quality camera.

-Use a white background: A plain white background helps to highlight the product and draw focus to it.
+Use a white background: A simple white background helps highlight the product and directs focus onto it.

-Offer different perspectives: Show products from various angles to provide buyers with a comprehensive view.
+Provide various perspectives: Show products from different angles to give buyers a comprehensive view.

 Don't:

-No watermarks or text: Watermarks, text, or other visual elements that disrupt the product image should be avoided.
+No watermarks or text: Watermarks, text, or other visual elements that disturb the product image should be avoided.

 Avoid unclear or small images: Blurry or poorly resolved images can diminish the interest of potential buyers.